-A17.1.10-1 [This exception is the result of a user commit operation in an optimistic transaction where the verification of new, modified, or deleted instances fails the verification.]
+A17.1.10-1 [This exception is the result of a user flush operation in an optimistic transaction where the verification of new, modified, or deleted instances fails the verification.]
 It is a derived class of JDOFatalDataStoreException.
-[This exception contains an array of nested exception.]

-tions, each of which contains an instance that failed verification.]
-The user will never see this exception except as a result of commit.
+[This exception contains an array of nested exceptions, each of which contains an instance that failed verification.]
+The user will never see this exception except as a result of flush, which occurs as a result of commit or explicit flush.